akingabramson/reading_drafts/node_demo/node_intro.md

 exports.upload = upload;
 ```

-What's this `exec`[exec][exec] thing we're using?
-Speaking literally, it's a node function that lets you run terminal commands.
-But we could easily run a different function that also takes a long time to return (e.g. running a really long sql query or reading a huge file from the hard drive).
+What's this [`exec`][exec] thing we're using?
+Speaking literally,
+it's a node function that lets you run terminal commands.
+But we could easily run a different function that also takes a
+long time to return (e.g. running a really long sql query or reading
+a huge file from the hard drive).

 Just like in jQuery (e.g. with `.on("click", function(){})`), we
 want to pass exec a *callback* that will run once the